stuartmaxwell/djpress/docs/templatetags.md

 <a href="/" class="class1 class2">My DJ Press Blog</a>
 ```

-## blog_page_title
+## page_title

-Returns the title of the blog page, depending on the context of the page.
+Returns the title of the page, depending on the context of the page.
 A different title is returned for a category page, a blog page, author page, etc. This is useful to be used in the `<title>` tag of the template.

 **Returns:** A string with no HTML formatting.